Reading

 At Chiltern Primary School, we are passionate about our children developing a life-long love of reading.
 We hope they feel inspired by reading teachers who are also teachers that read.
 We recognise that confidence and competence in reading can often be the gateway to children unlocking their potential in other curriculum areas so it is paramount they are successful in their early reading development, reading with automaticity and fluency as soon as possible.

-This begins with our systematic synthetic phonics programme in EYFS & KS1.
-In our setting our SSP is Monster Phonics.
+This begins with our systematic synthetic phonics programme in EYFS & KS, Little Wandle revised Letters and Sounds.
 By the time they reach year 2, we hope they will have cracked the complex 'code' that is the English language and can use this to segment and blend most unfamiliar words.
-We recognise that some children will still need to embed their phonics knowledge therefore we flexibly group our children across the whole EYFS & KS1 provision.

 As soon as the children have mastered the skill of word recognition and language comprehension, we model to the children how they are entwined resulting in the children starting to read more independently for meaning and for pleasure.